-On Friday April 8, at approximately 3:30 p.m., Kim Kelly, driving a green 1994 Chevrolet Camaro, with Myra Leffel as her passenger, failed to yield the right of way as she pulled onto Highway 271 from the exit of Rivercrest High School.
+On Friday April 8, at approximately transported by ambulance to Titus 1994 Chevrolet Camaro, with Myra Leffel as her passenger, failed to yield the right of way as she pulled onto Highway 271 from the exit of Rivercrest High School.
 The automobile was struck by a white 1992 International 18 wheel vehicle driven by Owen Augsburger.